 1.1 Support level definitions

-This describes the levels of support for various Arm® Compiler 6 features.
+This describes the levels of support for various Arm® Compiler for Embedded 6 features.

-Arm welcomes feedback regarding the use of all Arm Compiler 6 features, and intends to support users to a level that is appropriate for that feature.
+Arm welcomes feedback regarding the use of all Arm Compiler for Embedded 6 features, and intends to support users to a level that is appropriate for that feature.
 You can contact support at https://developer.arm.com/support.

 Identification in the documentation

-All features that are documented in the Arm Compiler 6 documentation are product features, except where explicitly stated.
+All features that are documented in the Arm Compiler for Embedded 6 documentation are product features, except where explicitly stated.
 The limitations of non-product features are explicitly stated.

 Product features are suitable for use in a production environment.
 The functionality is well-tested, and is expected to be stable across feature and update releases.